opensearch-project/documentation-website/_dashboards/dev-tools/index-dev.md

 # Dev Tools

 Interact directly with OpenSearch by using **Dev Tools** to set up your OpenSearch Dashboards environment, run queries, explore data, and debug problems.
-To access the Dev Tools console, select **Dev Tools** from the **Management** menu on the OpenSearch Dashboards home page.
-The following are examples of how you can use the Dev Tools console in OpenSearch Dashboards:
+You can use the Dev Tools console to:

 - Set up your OpenSearch Dashboards environment.
 For example, you can use the console to configure authentication settings for your OpenSearch Dashboards instance.
 - [Run queries to explore your data]({{site.url}}{{site.baseurl}}/dashboards/dev-tools/run-queries/).
 For example, you can use the console to run a query to find all the documents in your index that contain a specific word.